soniajoseph/MarkovLyric/README.md

 I coded the Markov chain in Python and hosted it on Heroku with the Flask micro web framework.
 I wrote a CSS/HTML/JavaScript GUI to mimic the effect of the Terminal when originally testing the algorithm.
 For the animation I used the [Typed.js library](https://github.com/mattboldt/typed.js/).

 Because the output was especially amusing for song lyrics, I also connected it to the [RapGenius API](https://genius.com/developers).
-The GitHub repos for the lyric generator is [here](https://github.com/soniajoseph/MarkovLyric).
+The GitHub repo for the lyric generator is [here](https://github.com/soniajoseph/MarkovLyric).